AdobeDocs/cc-everywhere/src/pages/guides/tutorials/edit-image.md

 <!-- Inline Alert -->
 <InlineAlert variant="warning" slots="text1" />

-The `appName` **must match** the Project Name as set in the Developer Console, and it will be displayed in the Adobe Express UI as a folder where users can store their documents.
+ The `appName` must match the `Public App Name` in the Developer Console, and it will be displayed in the Adobe Express UI as a folder where users can store their documents.
 All [`configParams`](../../reference/initialize/index.md#configparams) are optional.

 ### 2.3 Load the `module`